top of page

 Healthcare professional entering patient data into electronic health record system

-Benefits of Being Ready for HIB
+Benefits of Being Ready for HIA

 Clinics and hospitals that prepare early will experience smoother transitions and reap several benefits: